-- 1. In the Menu Toolbar, click one of the camera view icons (1, 4, 6, 9, 16, 25). - 2.
-Drag cameras from the Map panel or Camera Tree panel onto panes in the Multi View.
+- 2. (Optional) To switch between a default view (either docked or floating view), press the Ctrl button on your keyboard and with your mouse click the desired camera view icon (1, 4, 6, 9, 16, 25). - 3.
+Drag cameras from the Map panel or Camera Tree panel onto panes in the camera view.

-Figure 37.
-Multi View icons
+Figure 39.
+Camera View icons

-To save your currently configured Multi View for later use:
+To save your currently configured Camera View for later use: